Background pattern

 If you have received more Ondansetron Fresenius Kabi than you should

-Little is currently known about ondansetron overdose.
-Overdose increases the likelihood of the adverse effects described in section 4.
-In a limited number of patients, the following effects were observed after an overdose: visual disturbances, severe constipation, low blood pressure, cardiac rhythm disturbances, and dizziness.
-In all cases, symptoms disappeared completely.
+Little is known about overdose with ondansetron.
+Overdose increases the likelihood of adverse effects described in section 4.
+In a limited number of patients, the following effects were observed after an overdose: visual disturbances, severe constipation, low blood pressure, changes in heart rhythm, and fainting.
+In all cases, the symptoms disappeared completely.

 Your doctor or nurse will administer Ondansetron Fresenius Kabi to you or your child, so it is unlikely that you or your child will receive too much.
-If you think you or your child have received too much or not received a dose, inform your doctor or nurse.
+If you think you or your child have been given too much, tell your doctor or nurse.

-There is no specific antidote for ondansetron; therefore, in the event of suspected overdose, only symptomatic treatment should be provided.
+There is no specific antidote for ondansetron, so in case of suspected overdose, only the symptoms should be treated.

-If any of these symptoms appear, tell your doctor.
+If any of these symptoms occur, tell your doctor.

-Like all medicines, Ondansetron Fresenius Kabi can cause side effects, although not everyone will experience them.
+Like all medicines, Ondansetron Fresenius Kabi can cause side effects, although not everybody gets them.

-• Immediate allergic reactions such as skin rash with itching, swelling of the eyelids, face, lips, mouth, and tongue.
+• Immediate allergic reactions such as itchy rash, swelling of the eyelids, face, lips, mouth, and tongue.

 Not known